Amanda Portales

-Amanda Portales Sotelo (born Lima, July 7, 1961) is a Peruvian singer, author, composer, and performer of Peruvian folklore, with more than 50 years of artistic experience of the Peruvian Andean culture.
+Amanda Portales Sotelo is a Peruvian singer, author, composer, and performer of Peruvian folklore, with more than 50 years of artistic experience of the Peruvian Andean culture.

 Biography

 Her mother is Irene del Centro, known as the Dama Elegante of Folklore.
 She is an author and composer from Yauyos.
 Her father, Lucio Portales was from Huánuco and was a violinist and orchestra director.
 All her siblings are performers.
 Amanda Portales says she was almost born onstage.
 This is because her mother, director of the folklore company Juan Huquequeña, had to replace an absent dancer when her pregnancy was well advanced.
 While she was acting onstage, labor started.

 Career

 Throughout her more than 50 years of career, Amanda Portales has acquired several different names, for example: Cápac Tika singing from Cusco, Flor Collavina singing music from Puno, Flor Amanda, Amanda del Mantaro or Amanda de los Andes singing the folklore of the Center of Peru.
 Finally, Amanda Portales, which is her artistic name.
 "La Novia del Perú", was a nickname created by Antonio Muñoz Monge in 1984.

 In 2006 she was recognized by the Peruvian government with the Order of Merit for Distinguished Services in the Degree of Commander for being a recognized interpreter of Peruvian folklore and culture.

 Portales has visited Korea, Greece, Hungary, Russia, Spain, Sweden, France, Italy, Belgium, Bolivia, Brazil, Chile, Venezuela, Argentina, the United States, Costa Rica, and Canada.